 Barthel Index: Response rates (>9 points from baseline) were measured in 47.1% of subjects at both 3 months and 12 months post-CTX treatment treatment.

-The PISCES II study also demonstrated that the CTX treatment was well tolerated.
+The PISCES II study also demonstrated that the CTX treatment was safe and well tolerated.
 The most common adverse events were transitory and related to the surgical procedure, such as headache and nausea.
-Safety and efficacy data from the study will be presented at forthcoming stroke and rehabilitation medical conferences.

 Further information regarding our clinical trials, including relevant contact details, may be found on clinicaltrials.gov.